cjolowicz/cookiecutter-hypermodern-python-instance/CONTRIBUTING.md

 Release notes are pre-filled with titles and authors of merged pull requests.
 Labels group the pull requests into sections.
-The following list shows the available sections, with associated labels in parenthesis:
+The following list shows the available sections, with associated labels in parentheses:

 - 💥 Breaking Changes (`breaking`)
 - 🚀 Features (`enhancement`)